nuxt/telemetry/README.md

 ## Skip Prompt

-If you encounter problems with consent prompt, and want to participate without asking this question, you can set `telemetry: true` from `nuxt.config`:
+If you encounter problems with the consent prompt and want to participate without being asked this question, you can set `telemetry: true` from `nuxt.config`:

 ```js
 export default {